Louisville, Kentucky

+Since 2003, Louisville and Jefferson County have shared the same borders following a city-county merger.
+The consolidated government is officially called the Louisville/Jefferson County Metro Government, commonly known as Louisville Metro.
+The term "Jefferson County" is still used in some contexts, especially for incorporated cities outside the "balance" area that defines Louisville proper.
+The total population of the consolidated area was 782,969 at the 2020 census, while the balance area (excluding other incorporated cities) had a population of 633,045 and is often cited in national statistics.
+The Louisville metropolitan area, which includes 12 surrounding counties in Kentucky and Southern Indiana, has 1.39 million residents and is the 43rd-largest metropolitan area in the U.S.

 Named after King Louis XVI of France, Louisville was founded in 1778 by George Rogers Clark, making it one of the oldest cities west of the Appalachians.
-With nearby Falls of the Ohio as the only major obstruction to river traffic between the upper Ohio River and the Gulf of Mexico, the settlement first grew as a portage site.
+With the nearby Falls of the Ohio as the only major obstruction to river traffic between the upper Ohio River and the Gulf of Mexico, the settlement first grew as a portage site.
 It was the founding city of the Louisville and Nashville Railroad, which grew into a 6000 mi system across 13 states.

-Today, the city is known as the home of boxer Muhammad Ali, the Kentucky Derby, Kentucky Fried Chicken, the University of Louisville and its Cardinals, Louisville Slugger baseball bats, and three of Kentucky's six Fortune 500 companies: Humana, Kindred Healthcare, and Yum!
-Brands.
-Muhammad Ali International Airport, Louisville's main commercial airport, hosts UPS's worldwide hub.
+Today, the city is known as the home of boxer Muhammad Ali, the Kentucky Derby, Kentucky Fried Chicken, the University of Louisville and its Cardinals, Louisville Slugger baseball bats, and Fortune 500 company Humana.
+Louisville Muhammad Ali International Airport, the city's main commercial airport, hosts UPS's worldwide hub.

-Since 2003, Louisville's borders have been the same as those of Jefferson County, after a city-county merger.
-The official name of this consolidated city-county government is the Louisville/Jefferson County Metro Government, abbreviated to Louisville Metro.
-Despite the merger and renaming, the term "Jefferson County" continues to be used in some contexts in reference to Louisville Metro, particularly including the incorporated cities outside the "balance" which make up Louisville proper.
-The city's total consolidated population as of the 2020 census was 782,969.
-However, the balance total of 633,045 excludes other incorporated places and semiautonomous towns within the county and is the population listed in most sources and national rankings.

-The Louisville-Jefferson County, KY-IN Metropolitan Statistical Area (MSA) includes Louisville-Jefferson County and 12 surrounding counties, seven in Kentucky and five in Southern Indiana.
-As of 2019, the MSA had a population of 1,395,634, ranking 43rd nationally.
+Pronunciation

+The correct pronunciation of the name of Louisville is heatedly debated.
+The three most popular pronunciations are, in order: